kitnil/awesome/README.md

 ## Shell

+- [terraform-makefile](https://github.com/paulRbr/terraform-makefile) - Makefile to use as a simple interface for Terraform
+- [maza-ad-blocking](https://github.com/tanrax/maza-ad-blocking) - Local ad blocker.
+Like Pi-hole but local and using your operating system.
+- [linux-kernel-lab](https://github.com/bannsec/linux-kernel-lab) - Lab Environment For Learning About The Linux Kernel
+- [ssh-agent-relay](https://github.com/anaisbetts/ssh-agent-relay) - Make your WSL installation use your Windows SSH Agent
+- [rofi-chrome](https://github.com/tcode2k16/rofi-chrome) - a browser extension for better tab navigation without injecting javascript code on every tab you open
 - [bedtime-story](https://github.com/mafintosh/bedtime-story) - Run a command and make your computer go to sleep
 - [hosts](https://github.com/xwmx/hosts) - A command line hosts file editor in a single portable script.
 - [git-push-deploy](https://github.com/mafintosh/git-push-deploy) - Setup a remote repo you can git push deploy to